EdmundSzetoUK/BBCNewsRSSFeeds/README.md

 ## 5. Data analysis

-The dashboard images provided show various data visualizations related to BBC News topics and trends.
+The Power BI dashboard images provided show various data visualizations related to BBC News topics and trends.
 The key information from each section:

 ### 1. Trends of All News